Ishikapriya08/Ishikapriya08/README.md

-Hello, I am Ishika Priya 👋
+# Hello, I am Ishika Priya 👋

-Thanks for stopping by!
+## Thanks for stopping by!
 Here's a bit about me...

-🔭 I’m currently working as: A Senior Data Engineer at Accenture, where I specialize in optimizing data processes and leveraging cloud platforms like AWS, GCP, and Azure Databricks to drive innovation.
+🔭 I’m a Senior Data Engineer at Accenture with over 3 years of experience. 💼\
+🤘 My expertise includes Python 🐍, PySpark 🔥, SQL 🗃️, and cloud platforms such as AWS ☁️, GCP 🌐, and Azure Databricks 📊. \
+🧑🏻‍🏫 I’m seeking a challenging role where I can drive innovation and tackle complex business problems. 🚀\

+### Personal Projects

+- **ETL Pipeline in AWS** 🔧☁️📊 \
+Developed a scalable ETL pipeline on AWS for efficient data ingestion and processing.
+The solution leverages S3 for data storage, Lambda functions for triggering transformations, Glue for ETL processes, Athena for high-performance querying, and QuickSight for real-time data visualization.
+- **Real-Time Stock Market Analysis with Kafka**  📈🔄\
+Built a real-time data pipeline for analyzing stock market trends using Apache Kafka and AWS services, facilitating efficient data streaming and processing.
+- **Automated ETL for Weather Data with Airflow** 🌦️🔄 \
+Created an automated ETL workflow with Apache Airflow to extract, transform, and load real-time weather data from the OpenWeatherMap API.